David Coulthard: 2001: Championship runner up

 McLaren team principal Ron Dennis was ambitious about Coulthard's prospects for the new season, saying: "David is extremely fired up.
 He's strong and wants to test as much as possible.
 I honestly feel that David can win the world championship this year."

 Coulthard performed well in the first seven races, scoring forty points, including victories in Brazil and Austria.
 In Canada, he suffered his first retirement of the season when his car developed engine problems while running in fourth position.
 Coulthard followed his non-finish with a podium at the Nürburgring and by finishing fourth in France.

-The remaining seven races saw Coulthard retire on three more occasions and achieved four more podium positions—in Hungary, Belgium, the United States and Japan.
+The remaining seven races saw Coulthard retire on three more occasions and achieved four more podium positions—in Hungary, Belgium, the United States, and Japan.
 Overall, Coulthard secured a career best second place in the Drivers' Championship, 58 points behind World Champion Michael Schumacher.
 As a result, Coulthard was awarded with his second consecutive Hawthorn Memorial Trophy, and third overall (1998, 2000 and 2001).

 2002

-The 2002 season was the first in which Coulthard was the more experienced driver in his team.
+The 2002 season was the first in which Coulthard was the more experienced driver on his team.
 He was optimistic for the new season, saying: "If they need an opinion then they have to come to me this year.
 In the past they didn't.
 But that said, it's important for me not to get bogged down in the history of what happened in the past.
 We just have to go forward."
 He endured a torrid start: Coulthard's car suffered from gearbox issues and retired after 35 laps; and in the following race in Malaysia, both cars retired from engine failure after 24 laps.
 Two weeks later in the Brazilian Grand Prix, Coulthard secured his first podium of the season with a third-place finish.
 The start managed to get better as Coulthard took four consecutive finishes inside of the points; this included his only victory of the season in Monaco.

 At the Canadian Grand Prix, Coulthard took his second consecutive podium by finishing second.
 He retired from the next race at the Nürburgring due to a collision with Williams driver Juan Pablo Montoya.
 This marked a turning point as Coulthard managed to finish five out of the next eight races in the points with a non-finish at the final round of the season in Japan.
 Coulthard finished the season fifth in the Drivers' Championship, with 41 points.
 Coulthard was awarded his third consecutive Hawthorn Memorial Trophy for his efforts during the 2002 season.